Space Weather: Origins and Impacts

 Dr Sophie Murray has over ten years experience in the field of space weather research, with her current research interests ranging from solar active regions and eruptions to the impact of space weather on the Earth's upper atmosphere.
 Sophie completed a PhD in solar physics at Trinity College Dublin, and then worked as a Space Weather Research Scientist at the Met Office, the UK's national meteorological service.
 Collaborating with scientists, forecasters, policy makers, and end users, she transitioned basic science to operational space weather forecasting products.
 Now a Research Fellow at Trinity College Dublin, Sophie is currently investigating the solar source of eruptive events in order to better predict them.
 She also has a strong history in public engagement and outreach, and is involved in a number of international space weather forecasting coordination activities.

-This talk will take place on in the Custom House on Thursday, 16th February 2017 at 6pm.
-Refreshments from 5.30pm.
+This talk took place at the Custom House on Thursday, 16th February 2017 at 6pm.